Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Numerical Studies

 Figure~\ref{divergence_vs_reward1210} shows that this behavior changes under R\'enyi regularization.
 For $\alpha>1$, higher-order R\'enyi divergences penalize large likelihood ratios $\pi(\cdot\mid x)/\pi_0(\cdot\mid x)$ more strongly, even when they arise on small subsets of actions.
 This makes concentrated, outlier-driven departures from the reference policy more expensive and thereby dampens the instability caused by heavy-tailed proxy rewards.
 Empirically, across $\alpha\in\{2,\ldots,10\}$, the gold reward is substantially more stable and typically increases before leveling off, rather than exhibiting the sharp collapse seen under KL.
 Taken together, Figures~\ref{divergence_vs_reward11} and~\ref{divergence_vs_reward1210} suggest that R\'enyi regularization provides a more reliable trust-region signal in the heavy-tailed regime.

 \paragraph{Proxy--proxy-gold coupling.} Figure~\ref{proxy_vs_gold} examines how improvements in the proxy reward translate into improvements in the \emph{gold reward}.
 Under KL regularization ($\alpha=1$), this relationship becomes clearly non-monotone once the proxy reward is heavy-tailed ($\kappa>1$): the gold reward initially increases with the proxy reward, but beyond a certain point it begins to decline.
-Thus, continued optimization of the proxy reward can coincide with worse performance under the stronger evaluator, which is another manifestation of Goodhart-style over-optimization.
+Thus, continued optimization of the proxy reward can coincide with worse performance under the stronger evaluator, which manifests the over-optimization.

-By contrast, under R\'enyi regularization ($\alpha\ge 2$), the proxy--proxy-gold curves remain monotone increasing and noticeably smoother across the observed range, indicating that gains in the proxy reward are more consistently aligned with gains in the gold reward.
+By contrast, under R\'enyi regularization ($\alpha\ge 2$), the proxy--gold curves remain monotone increasing and noticeably smoother across the observed range.
+It indicates that gains in the proxy reward are more consistently aligned with gains in the gold reward.
 Overall, these results suggest that R\'enyi regularization yields a more reliable coupling between proxy and proxy-gold objectives, and therefore a more reliable trust-region signal than KL in the heavy-tailed regime.\\

-\paragraph{More experiments and summary.} Appendix~\ref{app:add_experiments} provides additional diagnostics and robustness checks, including tail plots for the power transformation and the full set of results for the additive Weibull-noise construction.
+\paragraph{Additional robustness checks.} Appendix~\ref{app:add_experiments} provides additional diagnostics and robustness checks, including tail plots for the power transformation and the full set of results for the additive Weibull-noise construction.
+Having established the same qualitative pattern under controlled heavy-tailed perturbations, we next examine a more adversarial source of heavy tails: token-space attacks that directly exploit reward-model vulnerabilities.